dmbarbour/wikilon/docs/AwelonLang.md

 ## Embedded Texts

 Awelon has native support for embedding texts inline between double quotes such as `"Hello, world!"`.
+Embedded texts are limited to ASCII, specially the subset valid in Awelon code (32-126) minus the double quote `"` (34).
+There are no escape characters.
 Semantically, a text represents a binary list.

         ""      = null
         "hello" = [104 "ello" cons]

 Definitions for `null` and `cons` are left to the dictionary.
+Acceleration of list structures is quite feasible, so this list may be efficiently represented in the runtime by use of a binary array.

-Embedded text may contain any valid Awelon character (32-126) excepting the double quote `"` (34) which terminates the text.
-There are no escape characters.
-When developers eventually need text outside these limits, the primary options are:
+Embedded texts are suitable only for simple things like labels, test data, comments, and micro-DSLs such as regular expressions.
+They are not very suitable for general use.
+To work around these limitations, the primary options are:

 * interpret, e.g. `"multiple\nlines" lit` to rewrite escapes
 * structure, e.g. `["multiple" ["lines" null cons] cons] unlines`